Tina-otoge/obs-to-vts/README.md

 - Windows or Linux, untested on MacOS, but might work.
 Raise an issue if you need MacOS support.

-- Python

-  Tested with Python 3.12 and 3.14, some older versions may work, please raise an issue if your version is not supported.

 - OBS Websockets 4.x.x-compat plugin

   https://github.com/obsproject/obs-websocket/releases